paul-grassi/800-63-3/sp800-63-3/sec1_2_introduction.md

 ---
 **Footnotes**

-<a name="note1">1</a>: At the time of publication, the specific URL for this tool is at <http://www.idmanagement.gov/drilldown.cfm?action=era>.
-Alternatively, the tool can be found by searching for “Electronic Risk and Requirements Assessment (e-RA)” at <http://www.idmanagement.gov/>.

-<a name="note2">2</a>: SP 800-63-3 uses the term *authenticator* in place of *token* in order to avoid conflicts with the common use of *token* in assertion protocols.
+<a name="note1">1</a>: SP 800-63-3 uses the term *authenticator* in place of *token* in order to avoid conflicts with the common use of *token* in assertion protocols.
 See Section 3 for more information.

-<a name="note3">3</a>: For example, see article by V. Griffith and M. Jakobsson, entitled “Messin’ with Texas – Deriving Mother’s Maiden Names Using Public Records,” in RSA CryptoBytes, Winter 2007.
+<a name="note2">2</a>: For example, see article by V. Griffith and M. Jakobsson, entitled “Messin’ with Texas – Deriving Mother’s Maiden Names Using Public Records,” in RSA CryptoBytes, Winter 2007.